awmckinley/config/modules/it.auto/README.md

 # IT Automation Software

-Tools for automating system configuration, deployment, and infrastructure management tasks.
+Tools for automating system configuration and deployment.